-- A new library for data visualization - Techniques for logistic regression
+- A new library for data visualization - Techniques for Logistic Regression

-Deepen your understanding of working with this type of regression in this Learn module
+Deepen your understanding of working with this type of Regression in this Learn module

 Having worked with the pumpkin data, we are now familiar enough with it to realize that there's one binary category that we can work with: Color.
-Let's build a logistic regression model to predict that, given some variables, what color a given pumpkin is likely to be (orange or white).
+Let's build a Logistic Regression model to predict that, given some variables, what color a given pumpkin will be (orange or white ).

 Why are we talking about binary classification in a lesson grouping about regression?
-Only for linguistic convenience, as logistic regression is really a classification method, albeit a linear-based one.
-Learn about other ways to classify data in the next lesson group.
+Only for convenience, as Logistic Regression is really a Classification method, albeit a linear-based one.
+Learn other ways to classify data in the next lesson group.